 Anaphylactic Reactions

+This may be detailed on their Medical Health Care Plan or from training from the oncology or diabetic nursing team or similar professional.
 The Academy shall keep a record of pupils who may require such treatment.

 The Academy expects all parents/carers whose children may require such treatment to ensure that appropriate medication has been logged with the Academy together with clear guidance on the usage of the medication.